 The financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand as required by the Companies Act 1993.
-Nelson Airport Limited complies with Parts 3 and 4 of the Airport Authorities (Airport Companies Information Disclosure) Regulations 1999.
+Nelson Airport Limited complies with Parts 3 and 4 of the Airport Authorities (Airport Companies Information Disclosure) Regulations 1999, except for the matter disclosed in note 30.